ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### Customizing Traceability Agent API Manager connectivity variables

-This section tells the agent which API needs to be monitored=one that has been discovered by the Discovery Agent.
 This section is exactly the same as the [Discovery Agent - API Manager](/docs/central/connect-api-manager/gateway-administation/#customizing-discovery-agent-api-manager-connectivity-variables)

 Once all data is gathered, this section should look like: